 The CF90 compiler allows double-precision data items to be treated as real through use of the -d p command line option.
 This allows double-precision objects to map to real and double complex objects to map to complex.
 This also causes double precision and double complex intrinsics to map to their corresponding real and complex intrinsics.
 When -d p was used with the CF77 compiling system, objects declared as REAL16 or DOUBLE PRECISION16 became single precision reals.
 They remain double precision with the CF90 compiler.
 Note that the DOUBLE PRECISION keyword is supported as an outmoded feature.
-See Chapter 6, page 161, for information on outmoded features and preferred alternatives.
+See Chapter 6, page 163, for information on outmoded features and preferred alternatives.

 The CF90 compiler allows a character constant or Hollerith to be used in a context in which character constants are not allowed.
-Character and Hollerith constants are allowed in arithmetic and logical expressions, and in assignment statements where the left side of the equal sign is an entity of type integer or
+Character and Hollerith constants are allowed in arithmetic and logical expressions, and in assignment statements where the left side of the equal sign is an entity of type integer or real.
+Note that Hollerith data is an outmoded feature.
+See Chapter 6, page 163, for information on outmoded features and preferred alternatives.

-4.5.3 Declaring attributes, COMMON, DATA, EQUIVALENCE, SAVE, FUNCTION, and SUBROUTINE statements
+4.5.3 Declaring Attributes, COMMON, DATA, EQUIVALENCE, SAVE, FUNCTION, and SUBROUTINE Statements